 Strategy 1: Separate Units

 One strategy for mapping all of the English Language Arts skills across an elementary course is by separating the different skills into individual strands, captured in individual units.
 In the below example, Reading units have been colored pink, Writing in purple, and Phonics in teal.
-The unit contents will be more spare, as they are all to be taught simultaneously as part of larger, interdisciplinary units in the classroom, but the progression of each individual skill set is documented in an isolated calendar of units.
+The unit contents will be more sparse, as they are all to be taught simultaneously as part of larger, interdisciplinary units in the classroom, but the progression of each individual skill set is documented in an isolated calendar of units.

 separate units